xster/flutter-wiki/Running-Flutter-Driver-tests-with-Web.md

 ## Examples From Flutter Project

-We already use Flutter Drive in many different places in Flutter Project.
+We already use Flutter Driver in many different places in Flutter Project.
 We have a smoke test running as a [Cirrus CI task](https://github.com/flutter/flutter/blob/master/.cirrus.yml#L291) in Flutter repo, which is also a great example for showing web_installers + flutter drive usage.

 ```
 script: